|Hours of Research||Companies Considered||Companies Selected||Hearing Aids Reviewed|

-The company offers many different models for different levels of hearing loss and the user’s preferred style, ranging from behind the ear, in-ear, and in-the-canal.
+The company offers many different models for different levels of hearing loss and the user’s preferred style.
+These range from behind the ear, in-ear, and in-the-canal.
 All models are water-resistant and feature rechargeable battery options.
-This wide array of options means there's truly a Widex hearing aid to meet everyone's needs.
+This wide array of options means there’s truly a Widex hearing aid to meet everyone’s needs.

 Widex currently offers three main models of hearing aids, the EVOKE, UNIQUE, and BEYOND.
-The Evoke model is considered to be the world's first “smart” hearing aid and users benefit from advanced machine learning technology.
+The Evoke model is considered the world’s first “smart” hearing aid.
+Users benefit from advanced machine learning technology.
 For example, it can understand that different genres of music should be processed differently for optimal sound quality.
-Beyond is made with the smartphone user in mind, allowing them to control every aspect of their experience in the app and stream audio directly from the phone with the touch of a button.
+Beyond is made with the smartphone user in mind.
+It allows them to control every aspect of their experience in the app and stream audio directly from the phone with the touch of a button.
 And, the Unique is made to process a broad range of sound with minimal background noise.
-These models are all available in several different sub-models, such as the Fusion2, CIC, and Fashion Power, each of which offers slightly different features to fit the user’s needs.
+These models are all available in several different sub-models, such as the Fusion2, CIC, and Fashion Power.
+Each of which offers slightly different features to fit the user’s needs.

 The table below highlights three of the company’s most popular submodels of hearing aids.